buhowski/react-typescript/public/text-data/films/SelfPresentation/GodEvening/PreviewGodEveningEN.md

 # An Evening at GOD's

-A satirical-theatrical play-show where God, drinking beer between a TV and a papier-mâché globe, lampoons the absurdity of the world through humor, irony, and dramatic imagery, creating an evening that is both entertaining and thought-provoking.
+A satirical-theatrical play-show where God, drinking beer between a TV and a papier-mâché globe, ridicules the absurdity of the world through humor, irony, and dramatic imagery, creating an evening that is both entertaining and thought-provoking.